gh0stwizard/x11mirror-client/README.md

 You may combine the options above to get an acceptable result.
 The *x11mirror-client* do a simple POST request to the remote server using `multipart/form-data` format.
-To do so you have specify flag `-u` to the program:
+To do so you have to specify the `-u` option:

 ```
 shell> ./x11mirror-client -o /tmp/x11mirror.xwd -u http://example.com/